Ibiaí

-Location and Distances
+Geography

 Ibiaí is located on the right bank of the São Francisco River at an elevation of 470 meters, 72 km. north of Pirapora.
 Neighboring municipalities are: Buritizeiro, Lagoa dos Patos, Ponto Chique, and Coração de Jesus.

 Ibiaí is part of the statistical microregion of Pirapora.

 Economic activities

 The most important economic activities are cattle raising (37,000 head in 2006) and agriculture.
 The GDP in 2005 was R$24,287,000.
 The most important agricultural crops are rice, sugarcane, beans and corn.
 There were 190 automobiles.
 In the rural area there were 296 producers.
 The total area of agricultural land was 128,000 hectares in 2006, of which 36,000 ha. were planted in crops.
 As of 2006 there were 58 tractors.
 In the urban area there was one banking agency in 2006.

 Health and education

 This municipality is isolated from major population centers and suffers from drought and poor soils.